U.N. says 126 rapes committed in Congo town after army arrived

 Kony, who has been accused of terrorizing northern Uganda for 20 years, is wanted by the International Criminal Court for war crimes.
 His guerrillas are accused of abducting children to use as fighters and sex slaves, and of hacking off victims' limbs as a method of intimidation and revenge.

 In June, the U.N.
-Security Council called for global help to equip an African Union force hunting Kony's forces, which lack basic resources such as boots, food, transport and training.
+Security Council called for global help to equip an African Union force hunting Kony, which lack basic resources such as boots, food, transport and training.

 "I am encouraged by the progress made in tackling the threat and impact of (the) LRA," said Ban.
 "I urge the international community to maintain its attention to the LRA issue and to provide the financial support needed by the African Union and the United Nations to continue their work."